 Someone may reach out to you claiming to be your cousin needing money to be bailed out of jail.
 Scams abound, so it is always a good idea to use methods that are reliable to verify any claims.
 For example, you could call that cousin directly after getting the email allegedly from him and double-check what is going on.

 Scammers often pretend to be a friend or family member, a business partner, or a government official.
 They can even work together with one pretending to be a grandson in trouble and the other pretending to be his lawyer.

 Learn More About Common Scams

-Examples of common scams include romance, lottery, and fake charity.
+Examples of bank fraud scams include romance, lottery, and fake charity.
 Being aware of how they work helps you recognize them and not fall for them.